bentocube/spoiler_net/README.md

-Chrome extension that replaces "Game of Thrones" with "Possible spoilers ahead".
+Chrome extension that replaces "Game of Thrones" with "possible spoilers ahead!".
+Wanna use it?
+Download then click load unpacked extensions in google chrome > more tools > extensions